New York Times Logo

 The New York Times Emblem

 The New York Times logo has always followed the classic newspaper color scheme.
-The background is the same white like the first page, and the lettering is black because it is printed with the same ink as the text.
+The background is the same white as the first page, and the lettering is black because it is printed with the same ink as the text.

 What does the New York Times logo mean?